underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 #### From the Archives

-And now find the *earliest film* by any director:
+Finally, starting with `directors` again, find the *earliest film* by any director:

 <div class="solution">
 Here's the solution: